-This article explains how to run an email search to find a person.
-Before we get to the best email address search tools, let’s talk about email.
+This article explains how to run an email search and reverse email search to find a person.
+First, let’s talk about email in general before we get to the best email address search tools.

-An email address is a series of letters, words and symbols that identify a user so that he/she can receive Internet email messages.
-An email address usually consists of a name that identifies the user to the mail server, followed by an @ sign and the host name and domain name of the mail server.
-The standard format is [email protected] name (for example [email protected]).
+An email address is a series of letters, words, and symbols that identify a user so that he/she can receive Internet email messages.
+An email address usually consists of a name that identifies the user to the mail server, followed by an @ sign and the hostname and domain name of the mail server.
+The standard format is username@domain name (for example, email@example.com).

 The Best Resources for Finding Someone’s Email Address

-If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified.
-This simple online tool will search through billions of public records in just a few seconds.
+If you have the first and last names, you’ll get the best results by running an online People Search using BeenVerified.
+This simple online tool will search billions of public records in seconds.
 You can search by name, phone number, email address, or property address.
 Search for a specific city and state, or search the entire country.
-Just enter the information in the online form and click search.
-You’ll get a list of possible matches and you can dig deeper into the results for each.

-The other option we recommend is the Intelius email search tool.
-Use Intelius to conduct a quick search to find the person you’re looking for.
-Just go to the form, enter the person’s first name, last name, and the city/state, then click search.
+The other option is the BeenVerified email search tool.
+Use Intelius to search quickly to find the person you’re looking for.
+Go to the form, enter the person’s first name, last name, and city/state, then click search.

 Email Service Providers

-AOL Email – Service from the once popular America Online.
+- AOL – Service from the once-popular America Online.

-GMail – Gmail, the email service from Google, is built on the idea that email can be more intuitive, efficient, and useful.
+- GMail – Gmail, from Google, is built on the idea that email can be more intuitive, efficient, and useful.
 Gmail offers free email accounts.

-Inbox – Inbox allows you to send & receive attachments up to 20MB, easily organize your messages, quickly find archived messages, view full conversations, compose and read messages even when you’re not online and much more.
+- Inbox – Inbox allows you to send and receive attachments up to 20MB, easily organize your messages, quickly find archived messages, view full conversations, and compose and read messages.

-Mail.com – Mail.com is a free service with free forwarding.
-Many interesting addresses to choose from
+- Mail.com – Mail.com is a free service with free forwarding.

-Reunion.com – Reunion.com is not a search site, but may be a helpful place to look for people.
+- Reunion.com – Reunion.com is not a search site, but it may help you look for people.
 Use the website to reconnect with old friends, reunite with classmates, find family members, track down lost loves, military buddies, etc.

-Spokeo.com – Spokeo aggregates information about people from different public records sources and then compiles all this information into a single report that is easy to use and understand.
+- Spokeo.com – Spokeo aggregates information about people from different public record sources and then compiles all this information into a single, easy-to-use, and understandable report.

-Switchboard– Switchboard can be used to find Email Addresses using an online search form.
+- Switchboard– Switchboard can be used to find accounts using an online search form.
 Now owned by Whitepages.com.

-ZabaSearch – ZabaSearch is an easy to us search engine that provides a variety of public record search tools.
+- ZabaSearch – ZabaSearch is an easy-to-use search engine with various public record search tools.
 This site is one of our favorites.

 Tips from the Pros: Getting Better Search Results

 Start by doing a simple Google search.
-Google won’t dig down into the data on these various sites, but a person’s email address may show up on a social media profile, a website, in a comment box, in an article, a chat room, or elsewhere.
-A Google search should be a part of any search effort due to its broad indexing of web content.
+Google won’t dig down into the data on these various sites, but a person’s email address may appear on a social media profile, a website, a comment box, an article, a chat room, or elsewhere.
+A Google search should be a part of any search effort due to its comprehensive indexing of web content.

-Another expert tip is to use various sites and databases to access different sets of data.
-The information you’re looking for may not be found on one site, but may come up on another.
+Another expert tip is using various sites and databases to access different data sets.
+The information you’re looking for may not be found on one site but may come upon another.

 Try to enter as much information as possible in the search form.
 It’s ok to enter partial information if that is all you have.
-For example, you may know that someone’s first initial is “J”.
-Try searching for that first initial and the last name.
+For example, you may know that someone’s first initial is “J.” Try searching for the initial and the last name.
 Also, try leaving the first name blank.

 What Do Private Detectives need to know?

-There are billions of email addresses in the world that generate trillions of emails each year.
-A recent study noted that 72% of people who use email have more than one account.
-Private investigators need to know how to look up email addresses, how to run a reverse search and match an email address to a name, when possible.
+Billions of email addresses worldwide generate trillions of emails each year.
+A recent study noted that 72% of email users have multiple accounts.
+When possible, private investigators need to know how to look up email addresses, run a reverse search, and match an email address to a name.

-In addition, private investigators need to know how to decipher the key components of an email message, especially the headers and how to trace the path of an email.
+In addition, private investigators need to know how to decipher the critical components of an email message, especially the headers, and how to trace the path of an email.

-If you know of any other resources that may be helpful to run an email search, please leave a comment below.
+If you know of other resources that may help run an email search, please comment below.
 If you’re interested in learning more about how to find people, read about how to use the white pages to find people.